We had quite

 |

-Back up above Hidden Grotto is a
+Back above Hidden Grotto is a

 creek confluence where I take the left